 Students who seize every field opportunity and research practicum sites early stand the best chance of finding the right fit.
 Throughout the process, learners must remain flexible with their options.
 They may need to complete a practicum in a broader practice area before finding an opportunity in their chosen subspecialty.

 How Do I Become a Child Psychologist?

 Professional child psychologists spend about eight years and thousands of dollars to earn the credentials to practice in their state.
-Though tuition costs vary from school to school, students must complete both a bachelor's degree and a child psychology master's program before pursuing a Ph.D. in child psychology on the path to licensure.
-In addition to fulfilling the regular academic demands of each degree, students must meet the minimum number of supervised practicum hours (between 1,500-6,000, depending on the state board).
+Though tuition costs vary by school, students must complete a bachelor's degree and a child psychology master's program before pursuing a Ph.D. in child psychology.
+In addition to fulfilling each degree's academic demands, students must meet the minimum number of supervised practicum hours.
+Learners need 1,500-6,000 hours, depending on the state board.

 To obtain licensure, students must pass the Examination for Professional Practice in Psychology (EPPP).
 Exam registration requires a Ph.D. and costs $600, though many students pay extra for tutoring and practice tests.
-Lastly, you may be required to take a jurisprudence exam (costs vary) specific to the practice regulations and ethics in your state.
+Learners may need to take a jurisprudence exam (costs vary) specific to their state's practice regulations and ethics.

-While the path to licensure may seem daunting, earning a child psychology degree online is one way to save substantially over the course of your academic career.
-With a wide variety of child development psychology and clinical child psychology programs available online, aspiring child psychologists can save on tuition, commuting, and housing costs, while potentially completing the program — and beginning their career — in less time than a traditional degree.
+While the path to licensure may seem daunting, earning a child psychology degree online provides many savings opportunities.
+Online learners can save on tuition, commuting, and housing costs, while potentially completing the program -- and beginning their career -- in less time than a traditional degree.